philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ![A photo of a path enclosed in vegetation.
 As coaches we can build on this first workshop to make sure change happens.]({{site.url}}/imgs/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence/continue-tunnel.jpg)

 As coaches, your main work after the workshop is to make sure these actions are prioritized and done.
 Insist that the team adds them to its backlog.
-Don't hesitate to gently provoke team members if you see that nothing happens.
+Don't hesitate to **gently provoke team members if you see that nothing happens**.

-Finally, nudge the team to re-run the workshop regularly.
+Finally, **nudge the team to re-run the workshop regularly**.
 Updating a quality view is much faster than creating it for the first time.
-Please don't make it too short, though: new joiners should try to sketch a quality view by themselves.
+Please don't make it too short, though: **new joiners should try to sketch a quality view by themselves**.
 It's an excellent chance to discover the system one is part of.

 ## Here is what you can do now

-Next time you work with a team that has no time for 'back-office' technical work, give this workshop a try!
-It's bound to trigger interesting discussions with all stakeholders.
+**Next time you work with a team that has no time for 'back-office' technical work, give this workshop a try!** It's bound to trigger interesting discussions with all stakeholders.

 On top of that, drawing a quality view collaboratively is a great way to share knowledge within the team.

-If you have experience with quality views or have tried this workshop, I would love to read from you in a comment!
-I would also love to read about your tricks to increase collaboration between product people and developers.

 ## Other posts that might interest you